inden/Aquarium/README.md

 # (Demo) Aquarium app
-## Un Android app developed for my learning RX-java basic.
+## I developed the app to learn Rx-java basics.
 ## Touches on screen are processed as a RX stream.
 According to the number of touches per second, fishes change their behaviour such as they appear, disappear, swim quickly or slowly.

 #